 A two-minute eligibility check covers all current grants — Warm Homes Plan, ECO4 and regional schemes.

-Solar panels, battery storage and solar installation labour are all charged at 0% VAT in the UK.
-Introduced in 2022, the relief runs until at least March 2027 — after that, standard 20% VAT may return.
+Solar panels, battery storage and solar installation labour are all charged in the UK.
+Introduced in 2022, the relief runs until at least March 2027 — after that, standard 2 may return.

 Why this matters